 And with the seasons starting to change, it seems like the perfect time for a Moscow mule.

-I am all about a good margarita or strawberry daiquiri (and lemonade for the kiddos!) in the summer, but Moscow mules are just as refreshing!
+A Moscow mule can be just as refreshing!
 And with that warm ginger bite, they’re even better when the weather starts to cool down.

 Moscow mule cocktail in a copper mug with a text overlay above that reads "Moscow Mule."